Commit-Aware Learning-Based Test Case Prioritization for Continuous Integration: Experimental setup

 We use a leave-one-out cross-project strategy: five different clusters each with four training projects and a test project.
-In the evaluation of the results, we considered only four out of the five folds.
-The fold where the \textit{Time} project represents the test set was kept out of the evaluation as this project, due to its structure, is an outlier with all datapoints in the positive class.
+In the evaluation of the results, we consider only four out of the five folds.
+The fold where the \textit{Time} project represents the test set is kept out of the evaluation as this project, due to its structure, is an outlier with all datapoints in the positive class.

 First, we train the models including all the selected features, and evaluate the classification performance and the prioritization scores.
-Then, to quantify the contribution of diff-based information, we performed an ablation study in which we retrain the models after removing all commit-aware features.
+Then, to quantify the contribution of diff-based information, we perform an ablation study in which we retrain the models after removing all commit-aware features.

 The goal of the ablation study is to evaluate whether the inclusion of commit-aware features produces statistically significant improvements in both classification and prioritization performance.
 We test the following hypotheses: \begin{itemize} \item \(H_{01}\) (classification): the removal of diff-based features does not change classification performance; \item \(H_{02}\) (prioritization): removing diff-based features does not change the effectiveness of TCP. \end{itemize}